eirisocherry/relighting/README.md

 <br>

 **[NOTE]**
-**"Auto Orient" function and shadows are not going to work, because COD4's depth map is not 32-bit.**
+**"Auto Orient" function, shadows and ambient occlusion are not going to work correctly, because COD4's depth map is not 32-bit.**

 1. Record the required layers
 Tutorial by Politoo: https://www.youtube.com/watch?v=VjyNZsYzVWg